particle-iot/docs/src/content/support/troubleshooting/common-issues.md

 Try using your hands to press down on the SIM card to improve contact between the SIM and the metal pins underneath--while pressing on the SIM card, press the `RESET` button on the Electron.
 If you see the device begin to connect to the cellular network (flash green), you may have a damaged SIM card holder and should [contact Particle](/support/support-and-fulfillment/menu-base/electron/).

 ### 5\.
 Is your SIM card damaged or defective?
 Try using the SIM card from your cell phone, if you have one.
-If the RGB LED on the Electron begins to flash green when your phone's SIM is inserted, your Particle SIM may need to be replaced, and you should [contact Particle](/support/support-and-fulfillment/menu-base/electron/).
+If the RGB LED on the Electron begins to blink green when your phone's SIM is inserted, your Particle SIM may need to be replaced, and you should [contact Particle](/support/support-and-fulfillment/menu-base/electron/).

 ### 6\.
 Contact Particle
 Still having issues?
 [Write us an email](/support/support-and-fulfillment/menu-base/electron/) and include the following to help us with troubleshooting: